-The Buddl and earth.
-One, was Common practices when entering bearing w the temple or monastery hardship, includes the removal of search for happiness the knees. to as the 7 sections: lead a nob on condud (iii) abhidh nature of branches
+The Buddl One, was bearing w hardship, search for happiness to as the 7 sections; (lead a not on conduct (iii) abhidh nature of the branches Mahayana

 Buddhism emphasizes cultivating an enlightened way of living through the practice of right conduct, mental development, and perfection of our wisdom.
 Shrines with statues of Buddha, stupas and Bodhi trees are places where Buddhists offer fresh flowers, lights, lamps, and burn fragrant incense as acts of paying homage to Buddha, recollecting his supreme qualities of wisdom and compassion.
 There is chanting of teachings known as Tri-pitaka in Pali.
 The discourses of Buddha and other prayers are also recited in Chinese, Tibetan and English.